KrassimirGanchev/devops-exercise/README.md

 - Subnets per AZ: The VPC module creates two public and two private subnets per AZ to align with the requirement and to enable multi‑AZ spreading for future workloads (e.g., separate app/data subnets).
 - NAT per AZ: Each AZ has its own NAT for high availability; all private subnets in that AZ route to their local NAT.
 - Endpoints:
-o S3 is a gateway endpoint attached to the private route tables. o SSM/SSM Messages/EC2 Messages are interface endpoints with a dedicated SG that allows 443 from the VPC CIDR.
+   - S3 is a gateway endpoint attached to the private route tables.
+   - SSM/SSM Messages/EC2 Messages are interface endpoints with a dedicated SG that allows 443 from the VPC CIDR.
 - Pack/Fry idiom:
-o Pack: bake stable OS deps (nginx, ansible, systemd unit). o Fry: apply dynamic config at boot (site title/message) via user data → /etc/fry/vars.json → fry.service runs ansible-playbook.
+   - Pack: bake stable OS deps (nginx, ansible, systemd unit).
+   - Fry: apply dynamic config at boot (site title/message) via user data → /etc/fry/vars.json → fry.service runs ansible-playbook.
 - Private instances: The ASG runs in private subnets; outbound Internet goes via NAT to fetch packages/updates if needed.

 ## Clean up